Connect with others who understand.

 • Persistent infections, like pneumonia or bronchitis

-• Chest pain that may worsen with cough, laughing, or deep breathing
+• Chest pain that may worsen when coughing, laughing, or breathing deeply

 If advanced lung cancer has spread to other sites in the body, it may cause site-specific symptoms.

-• Bones — Bone pain in the hips, back, or other areas
+• Bone symptoms — Bone pain in the hips, back, or other areas

-• Lymph nodes — Swelling of lymph nodes above the collarbone or in the neck from a buildup of immune cells
+• Lymph node symptoms — Swollen lymph nodes above the collarbone or in the neck from a buildup of immune cells

-• Liver — Jaundice (yellowing of the eyes and skin)
+• Liver symptoms— Jaundice (yellowing of the eyes and skin)

 How Is Advanced NSCLC Diagnosed?

-Lung cancer screening can be performed if a person currently smokes or has previously smoked tobacco for many years, is between the ages of 55 and 74, and is fairly healthy.
+Lung cancer screening can be lifesaving if a person currently smokes or has previously smoked tobacco for many years, is between the ages of 50 and 80, and is fairly healthy.
 If cancer is found early, treatment is more likely to be successful.
-If you suspect you may be experiencing symptoms of lung cancer, contact your doctor to set up testing.
+If you suspect you may be experiencing symptoms of lung cancer, contact your healthcare team to set up testing.

 Your doctor will begin with a medical history and physical exam to identify possible risk factors and signs of lung cancer.
 If they find anything during the exam that might suggest lung cancer, more tests will be done.